History of the Internet in Russia: Sovereign Internet Act

 The official law implies creation of independent network infrastructure, in order to maintain Internet connection in the case of foreign root servers becoming unavailable.
 According to an official statement, the Sovereign Internet Act will increase internet security in case of a cyber attack.
-According to experts, Sovereign Internet Act will create a possibility to isolate the Russian segment of the Internet, in addition it could be possible to switch off the Internet connection to certain areas of Russia.
+Sovereign Internet Act is intended to create a possibility to isolate the Russian segment of the Internet, in addition it could be possible to switch off the Internet connection to certain areas of Russia.
 Among the public, the Sovereign Internet Act was considered to be an instrument of censorship and control over the Internet.
 On March 10, 2019, approximately 15 thousand people gathered on Sakharov Avenue to support free internet.
 The law was enacted on November 1, 2019.